ccprogrammer/programming-docs/README.md

 4. See ssh (must use git bash in windows or mac)
 > $ cat ~/.ssh/id_rsa.pub or $ pbcopy < ~/.ssh/id_rsa.pub

+note: if it fail to locate ssh key just recreate it again and check in the directory */c/Users/USERNAME/.ssh(hidden file)/id_rsa.pub* if the key is created

 5. Check ssh // tbh i forgot what is this command doing hehe
 > $ dir .ssh